urbien/vortexhealing/README.md

 A synchronous translation of classes is important.
 I have a friend in Germany who does not speak English.
 I am sure the same is true in China, Japan, and other countries that have low general knowledge of English.
 This severely limits the reach of VortexHealing to the planet.

 - Auto-generation of subtitles for Zoom-based classes in real-time like Youtube does it.
 Some people can read but it is hard for them to quickly understand the spoken word, especially with Irish, Australian and US Midwest accents.
-- Auto-translation of subtitles into other languages
+- [Auto-translation](https://integrately.com/integrations/google-translate/zoom) of those subtitles into other languages
 - AI to train translator on VortexHealing vocabulary to improve the quality of the above

 ## Internship program for VortexHealing teachers